ballerina-platform/ballerina-lang/misc/testerina/modules/testerina-core/src/main/ballerina/Module.md

 ```

 The `dataProvider` attribute can be used to assign a function to act as a data provider for a test.
+The data provider can return data as a map of tuples or as an array of arrays.

 ```ballerina
 @test:Config{